FarahIbrar/CFG-SQL-Deloitte/Week 8/README.md

 ## Purpose

-The purpose of the CCDXI database project is to compile comprehensive cricket data from various leagues, clean and prepare this data for analysis, and store it in a structured database.
+The purpose of the CCXI database project is to compile comprehensive cricket data from various leagues, clean and prepare this data for analysis, and store it in a structured database.
 This database can then be used for detailed analysis, reporting, and decision-making in cricket management and analytics.

 ## Future Implications